 If B0 of the Fragment Number subfield of the Block Ack Starting Sequence Control subfield is 0 and B3 of the Fragment Number subfield of the Block Ack Starting Sequence Control subfield is 0, the BA Informa-tion field of the Multi-STA BlockAck frame contains an 8-octet, 16-octet, 32-octet or 4-octet Block Ack Bit-map subfield depending on B2–B1 of the Fragment Number subfield as defined in Table 9-40 (Fragment Number subfield encoding for the Multi-STA BlockAck variant) indicating the receive status of up to 64, 128, 256 or 32 MSDUs (or fragments thereof) and/or A-MSDUs (or fragments thereof), respectively.
 If B0 of the Fragment Number subfield of the Block Ack Starting Sequence Control subfield is 0 and B3 of the Fragment Number subfield of the Block Ack Starting Sequence Control subfield is 1, the BA Information field of the Multi-STA BlockAck frame contains an 64-octet, or 128-octet Block Ack Bitmap subfield depending on B2–B1 of the Fragment Number subfield as defined in Table 9-40 (Fragment Number subfield encoding for the Multi-STA BlockAck variant) indicating the receive status of up to 512 or 1024 MSDUs and/or A-MSDUs, respectively.
 Each bit that is equal to 1 in the Block Ack Bitmap subfield acknowledges the reception of a single MSDU (or fragment thereof) or A-MSDU (or fragment thereof) in the order of sequence number with the first bit of the Block Ack Bitmap subfield corresponding to the MSDU or A-MSDU with the sequence number that matches the value of the Starting Sequence Number subfield of the Block Ack Starting Sequence Control subfield.

+The Block Ack Bitmap subfield of the BA Information field of the Multi-STA BlockAck frame is used to indicate the received status of up to

+256 MSDUs and/or A-MSDUs for a HE STA (see 26.4.3(Negotiation of block ack bitmap lengths));

+1024 MSDUs and/or A-MSDUs for an EHT STA (see 35.3.7.2.2 (Negotiation of block ack bitmap lengths)).

 End of change